 A housekeeper salary is more affordable these days but there are many legal obligations you have to know about.
 Learn about the true cost of home help.
 Click To TweetDid Bruce Wayne worry about paying his butler Alfred and sorting out his payroll?
 Probably not.
 He would have had a team to manage his staff’s payments.

-In fact recent surveys have revealed that there are now more housekeeping staff living in Mayfair than there were in Victorian times!
+In fact recent surveys have revealed that there is now more housekeeping staff living in Mayfair than there were in Victorian times!

-But what do you need to know about the housekeeper salary, and why should you be empowered with this knowledge before you hire a housekeeper?
+But do you know the true cost of help at home and a housekeeper’s salary?
+But what do you need to know about the housekeeper’s salary?
+And why should you be empowered with this knowledge before you hire a housekeeper?

 What you need to know about housekeeper salaries

 As an employer or contractor of a self-employed person, you have the legal responsibility to know what you are doing.
 Claiming ignorance in a court of law just won’t cut it.
 You have to know: